 Where a value of a mandatory attribute is not known, the attribute must be populated with an empty (null) value.
 Where the value of a non-mandatory attribute is not known, the attribute should not be included in the dataset.
 In a base dataset, when an attribute code is present but the attribute value is missing, it means that the producer wishes to indicate that this attribute value is unknown.

-In an Update dataset, when an attribute code is present but the attribute value is missing it means:
+In an Update dataset, when an attribute XML tag is present but the attribute value is missing it means:

  that the value of this attribute is to be replaced by an empty (null) value if it was present in the original dataset, or

  that an empty (null) value is to be inserted if the attribute was not present in the original dataset.

+Text attribute types

+Character string values for text attributes must be UTF-8 character encoding.

+Spatial attribute types

+Spatial attribute types must contain referenced geometry.
+Each spatial attribute instance must be referenced by a feature instance or another spatial attribute instance.

+Dates

+Values for dates must conform to the data format.
+Specifically, since GML is an XML-based format and uses XML Schema types for dates, the XML Schema format for dates is used (see Table 1-2 in S-100 Part 1).

+EXAMPLE: January 1, 2025 is encoded as 2025-01-01

+Encoded date ranges are inclusive, see S-100 Part 3, clause 3-8.3.
+For example:

+fixed date range/date start = 2022-09-22 Commences at 000000 hours on 22 September 2022

+fixed date range/date end = 2022-10-22 Ends at 240000 hours on 22 October 2022.

+Description of table format for S-130 geo features and information types

+X.X Clause heading